minaoar/library-version-wise-opinion-extration/CONTRIBUTING.md

 ## Style Guide
+- Please provide clear and brief summary of your modifications in git commit.
-Since this repository includes only Python code, please follow style guide from [PEP 8 Style Guide for Python Code](https://peps.python.org/pep-0008/)(python.org).
+- Since this repository includes only Python code, please follow style guide from [PEP 8 Style Guide for Python Code](https://peps.python.org/pep-0008/)(python.org).